Mighty Networks vs Kajabi Comparison

 It’s important to understand how both, Mighty Networks and Kajabi, can integrate with your current tech stack.

-To simplify the depth of integration, there are essentially three possibilities:
+To simplify the depth of integration, there are essentially two possibilities:

-- Two-way integration - where both systems can send data to each other seamlessly
+- Two-way - where both systems can send data to each other seamlessly

-To truly achieve a true LMS experience, you’ll want a deep two-way integration so you can do things like create members and update access immediately or trigger an automation based on when they logged in, visited a certain page, or complete a video on your membership site.
+To truly achieve a true LMS experience, you’ll want a deep two-way integration.
+You'll be able to create members and update permissions immediately.
+Or trigger an automation based on when they logged in, visited a certain page, or complete a video on your site.

 Kajabi does integrate with CRMs via a third-party tool like Zapier, however, this is a one-way integration where your CRM will only receive data from Kajabi.
 Your CRM can't pass data back to Kajabi.

-But remember, Kajabi is an all-in-one, platform-as-a-service software that can house your email automation, in which case an integration wouldn’t be necessary.
+But remember, Kajabi is an all-in-one, platform-as-a-service software that can house your email automation, in which case you don't need to integrate.

 To get the most out of Kajabi and its' features, consider migrating your CRM setup to Kajabi.
 That way you can use their email automation features without an additional monthly cost.